17 Best travel gifts: A unique gift guide for travelers

 6. Priority Pass

-It’s lovely to be able to relax in an airport lounge while I wait for flights.
+It’s lovely to be able to relax in an airport lounge while you wait for flights.
 The quality of the lounges varies, but they all have comfortable seating and are generally quiet and clean, with plugs for charging devices and good lighting.
 All offer free drinks – both alcoholic and non-alcoholic – and most offer food.
 I’ve found that the level of the food varies a lot, from light snacks (here in the Netherlands) to complete, delicious hot meals (Mumbai).

 7. SCOTTeVEST